SoftwareAG/c8y-docs/content/concepts/security-bundle/application-security.md

 {{< /c8y-admon-related >}}

 * {{< product-c8y-iot >}} uses versatile permission model, which consists of application access control and REST API access control.
 This allows to precisely define the access rules for an end user.
-* {{< product-c8y-iot >}} allows high flexibility on deployed application and microservices.
-Applications provided as default are configured according to best security practices.
+* In the {{< product-c8y-iot >}} the standard applications are configured according to the best security practices by default.

 {{< c8y-admon-important >}}
 Due to the very flexible nature of application management within {{< product-c8y-iot >}}, it is possible to abuse certain security measures by the end users with sufficient permissions.
 For example, they can deploy a custom application with malicious code and make it available to the wide audience.
 Therefore, application management capabilities should be restricted only to the trusted and knowledgeable end users.